m01/rock64-arch-linux-build/README.md

 Install the following prerequisites (mostly required for building u-boot):
 * `guestfish` (part of `libguestfs` package)
 * `dtc` version `1.4.5-1`
+** You can either build this yourself, or find it in the [Arch Linux Historical Archive](https://wiki.archlinux.org/index.php/Arch_Linux_Archive#Historical_Archive) and install it using `pacman -U https://archive.org/download/archlinux_pkg_dtc/dtc-1.4.5-1-x86_64.pkg.tar.xz`)
 * `git`
 * `uboot-tools`
 * `swig`